mminges/tanzu-configs/azure/tmc-sm/README.md

 ## Airgapped TMC-SM Install

 Leveraged the following github [repo](https://github.com/gorkemozlu/tanzu-gitops/tree/master/tmc-sm) for common configs to deploy TMC self-managed
-- deploy kapp-controller
-- deploy cert-manager
-- deploy openldap
-- deploy tmc
-- convert pinniped auth from oidc to openldap
-- create DNS records for `tmc.YOUR_DOMAIN` and `*.tmc.YOUR_DOMAIN` that point to the private load balancer ip for envoy

 In order to create a private loadbalancer for envoy you will need this annotation in your TMC values.yaml
 ```bash